 - Wealth: various forms of financial and physical wealth and returns on those assets

 - Marriage, Family, Households: family and household structure, cohabitation and marital status

-Aging research projects are underway in Argentina, Bulgaria, Chile, China, Finland, Guatemala, Korea, Malawi, Mexico, South Africa, and the United States.
+Aging research projects are underway in Chile, China, Finland, France, Ghana, Guatemala, India, Korea, Malawi, Mexico, South Africa, and the United States.

 The Research Associates of PARC are highly productive.
 Since 1998, they have collectively published over 900 papers, 200 book chapters, 55 books, have been awarded over 300 peer-reviewed grants, and have written numerous working papers.
 PARC was originally built on the intellectual capital of the Population Studies Center, its administrative home.
 PARC has substantially broadened the scope and the diversity of its Associates.
 Over the last several years, the number of PARC Associates has increased from 8 to 56.
 PARC Associates hold appointments in four schools at Penn: Medicine, Wharton, Nursing, as well as Arts and Sciences (Demography, Economics, Anthropology, History, Psychology, and Sociology).
 PARC is affiliated with the Penn Alzheimer's Disease Center, the Leonard Davis Institute of Health Economics, the Institute on Aging, the Boettner Center for Pensions and Retirement, and the Pension Research Council.
-PARC Associates collaborate with researchers at other NIA Centers (Michigan, Wisconsin, and USC/UCLA), and with colleagues in North, South, and Central America (Mexico, Guatemala, Chile, Argentina), Asia (China), Africa (South Africa, Malawi), and Europe (Bulgaria, Finland).
+PARC Associates collaborate with researchers at other NIA Centers and with colleagues in North, South, and Central America (Chile, Guatemala, Mexico), Asia (China, India), Africa (Ghana, Malawi, South Africa), and Europe (Finland, France, Germany).

 Secure Data Enclave